giorgosioak/CS352_GUI_API/README.md

 CS-352 Project - Logo GUI
 =========================

-API definition and implemention for using Allegro 5 in CS-352 Project.
+API definition and implementation for using Allegro 5 in CS-352 Project.

 ## Windows